aggarwalanushka07/excel-coffee-orders-dashboard/README.md

 <hr>

 **<h3>Key Insights</h3>**
 - The US drives the business.
-Of ~$45.1K in total sales, the United States accounts for ~79% (~$35.6K), with Ireland (~15%) and the United Kingdom (~6%) far behind.
+Of $45.1K in total sales, the United States accounts for 79% (~$35.6K), with Ireland (15%) and the United Kingdom (6%) far behind.
 - No single coffee type dominates.
-Arabica, Excelsa, and Liberica each hold a similar ~26-27% share of sales; Robusta trails a bit at ~20%, suggesting a fairly balanced product mix rather than one hero product.
+Arabica, Excelsa and Liberica each hold a similar 26-27% share of sales; Robusta trails a bit at 20%, suggesting a fairly balanced product mix rather than one hero product.
 - Revenue is spread across customers, not concentrated.
-The top 5 customers each contribute a similar, modest share of total sales (~$278-$317 each) — a healthy sign that the business isn't overly reliant on a handful of big accounts.
+The top 5 customers each contribute a similar, modest share of total sales ($278-$317 each) — a healthy sign that the business isn't overly reliant on a handful of big accounts.

 <hr>